 This enables the Machine Learning algorithm to learn on its own and produce an optimal answer that enhances its correctness over time.

-The machine learning algorithm is deploy when the desired level of accuracy has been attained.
+The machine learning algorithm is deploy when the sufficient level of accuracy has been attain.

 That sounds confusing, right?
 Well, it’s absolutely simple, let me explain it with an example: